- Online advertising is critical for attracting customers and revenues for all sizes of companies.

-If you want to get the most out of your online ads, focus on simplicity, not cleverness, new research suggests.
+If you want to get the most out of your online ads, research suggests you should focus on simplicity, not cleverness.

-In today's hectic and cluttered online environment, advertisers have milliseconds to get viewers to see and comprehend their ad.
-That's why basic and straightforward ads make a bigger impact than those that are clever and visually complex, according to a study recently accepted by the Journal of Marketing Research.
+In today’s hectic and cluttered online environment, you have milliseconds to get consumers to see and comprehend your ads.
+That’s why basic and straightforward ads make a bigger impact than clever, visually complex ads.

-Complexity doesn't pay off online: Eye-tracking research shows that people actively try to avoid ads, said Michel Wedel, one of the study's authors and a professor at the University of Maryland's Robert H. Smith School of Business.
-[See Related Story: Your Online Ads Are Creeping Out Your Customers ]
+Complexity doesn’t pay off online: Eye-tracking research shows that people actively try to avoid ads, said Michel Wedel, a leader in eye-tracking data research and a professor at the University of Maryland’s Robert H. Smith School of Business.

 “A lot of advertising is being tested over fairly long exposures – several seconds, or even 10 to 20 seconds,” Wedel said in a statement.
 “The problem is that ads that do well in that scenario may not do well in short exposures.”

-For the study, researchers tested reactions to ads over periods as short as 100 milliseconds, which is less than a full glance.
-The authors divided the ads into three categories: upfront ads, which present a product in a straightforward, expected and typical way; mystery ads, whose visual complexity requires work on the part of the viewer to decipher; and "false front" ads, which use a clear image of one thing to sell something else.
+For the University of Maryland study, researchers tested reactions to ads over periods as short as 100 milliseconds, which is less than a full glance.
+The authors divided the ads into three categories: upfront ads, which present a product in a straightforward, expected and typical way; mystery ads, whose visual complexity requires work on the part of the viewer to decipher; and false-front ads, which use a clear image of one thing to sell something else.

 The researchers tested the different ad types in experiments involving 1,360 test subjects and 50 advertisements.
-The experiments looked at the participants' reactions at 100 milliseconds, 500 milliseconds, 2 seconds, 5 seconds and 30 seconds after they viewed the ad.
+The experiments looked at the participants’ reactions 100 milliseconds, 500 milliseconds, two seconds, five seconds, and 30 seconds after they viewed an ad.
 A final experiment let the participants look at ads as long as they wanted.

-The study's authors found that upfront ads, such as a photo of a bottle of orange soda to sell orange soda, were understood and received positively by viewers in those 100 milliseconds.
-In addition, the participants continued to view these ads positively over 5, 10 and 30 seconds.
+The study’s authors found that upfront ads, such as a photo of a bottle of orange soda to sell orange soda, were understood and received positively by viewers in 100 milliseconds.
+The participants continued to view these ads positively over five, 10 and 30 seconds.

-The mystery ads weren't viewed as positively as upfront ads in the initial glimpse, but they gained in approval over time.
-An example of a mystery ad used in the research was one for apple juice.
+The mystery ads weren’t viewed as positively as upfront ads in the initial glimpse, but they gained in approval over time.
+One mystery ad used in the research was an ad for apple juice.
 The ad showed a ninja severing a rope holding a refrigerator, which was about to crush apples to make the juice.